Random Variables

 Section titled “changeValue(old_value, new_value)”- Parameters:

-- old_value (int) – the value to be changed
+float) – the value to be changed - new_value (

 - Return type: